TMAC-Coding/Ported-Blocks/README.md

 Ported-Blocks Wiki
 ==================
-We now have wiki in the works.
-This wiki will include the entirity of content within the releases of the mod.
+We now have a wiki.
+The wiki includes the entirity of content within the releases of the mod.

 The wiki is located at: [Wiki](https://github.com/TMAC-Kratos/Ported-Blocks/wiki)